 Words to savour.

-But there’s plenty more evidence of the growing importance of such internet services, especially in capturing difficult-to-reach young audiences for whom TV viewing is more about laptop than lounge.
+But there’s plenty more evidence of the growing importance of such web services, especially in capturing difficult-to-reach young audiences for whom TV viewing is more about laptop than lounge.

-The whole operation is much more than a web site.
+The whole operation is much more than a web site or YouTube channel.
 Its combination of funky news, music and edgy video represents a real blurring of media channels, the shape of things to come.
 Is it TV?
 Well it’s watched by milllions of young Brits.
 Is it a web site?
 It is great online source for news and gossip about music, fashion and urban stuff.
 Is it radio?
 Well, its a good place to listen to new music.
-Ask Ed Sheeran, who was “discovered” by (or on) SBTV.
+Ask Ed Sheeran, who was “discovered” by (or on) SBTV in 2010.
 And Kelly Rowland, Jessie J and Tinie Tempah who were thrilled to be part of it.

 As if to confirm this nicely dissonant picture of a clever, charming, streetwise young guy on top of his world, Jamal tells everyone that his Mum was a finalist on Cowell’s X-Factor.
 He dresses (of course) in a baseball cap, jeans, trainers and a discreet gold chain.
 But Jamal has real flair and irresistible drive.
 He is the face of Google Chrome which charted his rise to success in a compelling TV ad (http://sbtv.co.uk/2011/08/the-new-star-of-google-chrome/ ) – and turbocharged his viewing figures.
 He has clinched a deal with Sony RCA for his new label, Just Jam Records and signed UK MC Maxsta as his first artist.
 The SBTV gossip is all about deals with Branson, clothing lines and very Virgin-like ideas for the exploitation of what is arguably the UK’s biggest new media brand.
 It is difficult to dispute 22-year-old Edwards’ claim that SBTV people understand their audience because they are the audience.